Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 If you have been accused of committing a crime, it is essential that you retain an experienced defense attorney immediately.
 At Brause, Brause & Ventrice, L.L.C., our Middlesex County property crime lawyers have 50 years of combined legal experience.

-We defend every client vigorously in court, and we help them out of court.
-A robust criminal defense is necessary to help you win a dismissal, acquittal, or a reduced sentence.
+We defend every client vigorously in court, and we also provide invaluable legal advice and assistance out of court.
+A robust criminal defense is necessary to help you win a dismissal, acquittal, a reduced plea bargain, or a reduced sentence.

 Property crimes range in severity from armed robbery to shoplifting, with potential sentences which may include lengthy periods of incarceration, fines, penalties, restitution, and community service.
 The consequences of a criminal conviction often reach far beyond the walls of the courthouse, and may impact employment, certain types of licenses, and personal relationships.
 The skilled and experienced property crime lawyers at the Middlesex County firm of Brause, Brause & Ventrice, L.L.C., will fight to protect your freedom and your future if you are facing criminal charges.Common Types of Property Crimes